redis/redis-doc/topics/sentinel.md

 When a Sentinel is authorized, it gets a unique **configuration epoch** for the master it is failing over.
 This is a number that will be used to version the new configuration after the failover is completed.
 Because a majority agreed that a given version was assigned to a given Sentinel, no other Sentinel will be able to use it.
 This means that every configuration of every failover is versioned with a unique version.
 We'll see why this is so important.

 Moreover Sentinels have a rule: if a Sentinel voted another Sentinel for the failover of a given master, it will wait some time to try to failover the same master again.
-This delay is the `failover-timeout` you can configure in `sentinel.conf`.
+This delay is the `2 * failover-timeout` you can configure in `sentinel.conf`.
 This means that Sentinels will not try to failover the same master at the same time, the first to ask to be authorized will try, if it fails another will try after some time, and so forth.

 Redis Sentinel guarantees the *liveness* property that if a majority of Sentinels are able to talk, eventually one will be authorized to failover if the master is down.